hashimati/Service-Requests-Offers-Microservices/README.md

     constraint id_num unique (id)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```
-We will use Liquibase to create the Users table once the UsersService is launched.
+The CREATE TABLE can be run manually in the database or we can use frameworks like Flyway or Liquibase.
+In thie application, we will use Liquibase to create the Users table once the UsersService is run.
+Liquibase will look into the definitions file and it will execute the defined DDL and SQL statements before exposing the services.
+Liquibase uses XML files to manipulate database migration.
 This process is called database migration.
-The migration process could include table creation and data migration.
-Liquibase uses XML files to manipulate database migration.
+The migration process could include schema creation and data migration.
 In this example, we will do only table creation in three steps.
-The first step is to define create users schema in XML file:
+The first step is to define create users schema in XML file.
+The file name should be in the following format virsion-filename.xml:
 ```
 src\main\resources\db\changelog\01-create-users-schema.xml
 ```